ShuuheiAlb/solar-supply-forecast/README.md

 Run `script_etl.py` then run `script_model.py`.
 The ETL and modelling may take some time (~0.5 min and 7-8 mins respectively).

+## Data

+Data is collected with [OpenNEM API](https://opennem.org.au/) and [Open Meteo API](https://open-meteo.com/), made available under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 ## Methodology

-Data is collected with [OpenNEM API](https://opennem.org.au/) and [Open Meteo API](https://open-meteo.com/), made available under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+Data is modelled under:

+1. Benchmark model: naive, 7-days-window average, Exponential Smoothing

+2. SARIMAx with exogenous variables such as temperature and solar irrandiance.
+Also Croston's method.

+3. LightGBM with temporal features  (still on the way)

-It is then modelled under statistical models such as ARIMAx and Exponential Smoothing, with naive and 7-days-window average methods as benchmarks (Python library [Nixtla's StatsForecast](https://nixtlaverse.nixtla.io/statsforecast/) is borrowed for these functions).
+Python library [Nixtla's StatsForecast](https://nixtlaverse.nixtla.io/statsforecast/) is borrowed for these functions.

 The current cross validation implementation is a simple forward chain, with 30-day steps (i.e. monthly) for shorter series and 90-day steps (i.e. quarter yearly) for longer series.